ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Comparison for svn entries

-The value stored under `measurement-values-map` key 1 is an SVN, which must have type `uint`.
+The value stored under `measurement-values-map` codepoint 1 is an SVN, which must have type `uint`.

-If the condition ECT value for `measurement-values-map` key 1 is an untagged `uint` or a `uint` tagged with #6.552 then an equality comparison is performed.
+If the condition ECT value for `measurement-values-map` codepoint 1 is an untagged `uint` or a `uint` tagged with #6.552 then an equality comparison is performed.
 The comparison MUST return true if the value of the SVN in the candidate entry is equal to the value in the condition ECT.

-If the condition ECT value for `measurement-values-map` key 1 is a `uint` tagged with #6.553 then a minimum comparison is performed.
+If the condition ECT value for `measurement-values-map` codepoint 1 is a `uint` tagged with #6.553 then a minimum comparison is performed.
 The comparison MUST return true if the value of the SVN in the candidate entry is less than the value in the condition ECT.

 ##### Comparison for digests entries {#sec-cmp-digests}

-It contains one or more digests, each measuring the same object.
+A digests entry contains one or more digests, each measuring the same object.
 When multiple digests are provided, each represents a different algorithm acceptable to the condition ECT author.

 In the simple case, a condition ECT digests entry containing one digest matches matches a candidate entry containing a single entry with the same algorithm and value.